heroku/buildpacks-frontend-web/README.md

 # Heroku Cloud Native Buildpacks: Front-end Web

+🚧 **This repo is experimental.** Use at your own risk. 🚧

 This repository is the home of Heroku Cloud Native Buildpacks for Front-end Web apps, also known as: static websites, static web apps (SWA), single-page apps (SPA), and browser apps.
-These buildpacks build source code into application images that serve a website with minimal configuration.

 ## Included Buildpacks